 Staff told us the registered manager was available and approachable.
-Staff were able to raise concerns and agreed any concerns raised were dealt with straight away.
+Staff were able to raise any concerns and issues raised were dealt with straight away.
 Staff agreed there was good communication within the team and they worked well together.
 Staff felt supported.
-The registered manager had an "open door" policy, was visible and ensured all staff understood people came first.
-The relaxed leadership style of the management team encouraged feedback, good team working and sustained good practice.
+The registered manager said they had an open door policy, were visible and ensured all staff understood people came first.
+The open leadership style of the management team encouraged feedback, good team working and sustained good practice.

 Staff were motivated, hardworking and enthusiastic.
-Many staff had worked for the company for many years.
+Some staff had worked for the company for many years.
 They shared the philosophy of the management team.
 Regular staff meetings were held to allow staff to comment on how the service was run.
 This enabled open and transparent discussions about the service and updated staff on any new issues, and gave them the opportunity to discuss any areas of concern and look at current practice.
 Meetings were used to support learning and improve the quality of the service.
 Staff agreed they were able to contribute and raise any issue.
 Shift handovers, supervision and appraisals were seen as an opportunity to look at improvements and current practice.
 The service inspired staff to provide a quality service.
 Staff told us they were happy in their work, understood what was expected of them and were motivated to provide and maintain a high standard of care.

 People were involved in the day to day running of their service as much as possible.
-The service held a "Service user forum."
-This enabled people to comment on the service they received.
-Minutes showed they had discussed issues including, activities.
+Though resident meetings don't take place, the registered manager confirmed they attended people's yearly reviews for feedback.
 The registered manager said they encouraged the staff to talk to and listen and observe if people had concerns.
-One staff member said; "we are able to spend time with people and listen to any issues they want to raise."
+Staff confirmed they observe any changes in behaviour and reported these concerns.

 There was a quality assurance system in place to drive continuous improvement within the service.
-Audits were carried out in line with policies and procedures, for example audits of care plans helped ensure care plan had updated information and were accurate.
+Audits were carried out in line with policies and procedures, for example audits of care plans helped ensure they contained updated information and were accurate.
 Records showed regular checks were undertaken of the environment and staff training to maintain standards.
-Annual audits related to health and safety, the equipment and the home's maintenance such as the fire alarms and electrical tests were carried out.
-The registered manager sought verbal feedback regularly from people, and relatives to enhance their service.
+Annual audits relating to health and safety, the equipment and the home's maintenance such as the fire alarms and electrical tests were carried out.
+The registered manager sought verbal feedback regularly from people and relatives to enhance their service.
+One feedback returned to the service said; "Still very, very happy with Encombe (5 Prince of Wales Road)."

-The registered manager had notified the Care Quality Commission (CQC) of all significant events which had occurred in line with their legal obligations.
+The registered manager had notified the Care Quality Commission (CQC) of all significant events which had occurred, in line with their legal obligations.